zaari/garta/ROADMAP.md

 - GeoRSS, GeoJSON, GeoURI and GeoTagging
 - collaborative layers editing
 - vector tile maps
-- SVG export
+- SVG and PNG export
+- printing support
 - integration with sports web services
-- option for globe-wide offline maps
+- globe-wide offline maps

 ## Non-Goals
 - OpenStreetMap data editing (there is [JOSM] for that)